Gnanaram23/Product-Concepts---Commercial-/README.md

 - Competitive Intelligence

 ## Notes
-Most concepts in this repository are UI prototypes and product explorations created using Lovable.
+Most concepts in this repository are UI prototypes and product explorations